IWGP Tag Team Championship: Reigns

-Overall, there have been 110 reigns shared among 97 different wrestlers, who made up 72 different teams.
+Overall, there have been 111 reigns shared among 97 different wrestlers, who made up 72 different teams.
 Hiroyoshi Tenzan holds the record for most reigns by an individual wrestler at 12, with his combined reigns adding up to 1,988 days.
 At seven reigns, the Guerrillas of Destiny (Tama Tonga & Tanga Loa) hold the record for most by a team.
 Tenzan & Masahiro Chono's combined five reign lengths add up to 1,010 days (the most of any team).
 At days, Bad Intentions' (Giant Bernard & Karl Anderson) only reign is the longest in the title's history and has the most defenses at 10.
-Keiji Mutoh & Shiro Koshinaka's only reign is the shortest at six days.
+Keiji Muto & Shiro Koshinaka's only reign is the shortest at six days.
 There are 20 reigns shared between 18 teams that are tied for the fewest successful defenses, with zero.

-The current champions are Knock Out Brothers (Yuto-Ice and Oskar), who are in their first reign as a team and individually.
-They won the titles by defeating Taichi and Tomohiro Ishii at Destruction in Kobe on September 28, 2025, in Kobe, Japan.
+The current champions are United Empire (Great-O-Khan and Henare), who are in their second reign as a team but fifth for O-Khan and second for Henare individually.
+They won the titles by defeating Knock Out Brothers (Yuto-Ice and Oskar) at Dominion 6.14 in Osaka-jo Hall in Osaka, Japan, on June 14, 2026.